shivamujawame/AIW-Infra-Migration/Labfiles/HOL3-exercise4.md

 In this exercise, you will complete the following task:

-- Task 1: Failover the infrastructure to Azure Cloud
+- Task 1: Failover the Infrastructure to Azure Cloud

-### Task 1: Failover the infrastructure to Azure Cloud
+### Task 1: Failover the Infrastructure to Azure Cloud

 1. In the **search resources, services and docs bar**, type **Recovery service vaults** and select it from suggestions, as shown below: